T6Tommy/SEEDLAB-TheGoats/MiniProject/arduino/Encoder/README.md

 Spring 2022

 This is the code that was initally used to implement the new encoder library that is defined as High performance with 4X counting and very efficient interrupt routines.
+It calculates the motors theta as it spins.
+It relates to section 4.4 in the provided MiniProject description.

 Required to run the Code:
 - Pololua motor encoder Pins attached to the arduino uno 5V, GND, and PINS 3 & 4.